SoongNoonien/plattenalbum/README.md

 - bs4 (beautifulsoup)
 - dbus

-To build from source, use:
+To build and install from source, use:

     ./autogen.sh
     make